Khloe Kardashian Would ‘Totally Say Yes’ To A Marriage Proposal From Tristan Thompson Under One Condition

 Could Khloe Kardashian be headed for a walk down the aisle with Tristan Thompson?

-The Keeping Up With the Kardashians star has been keeping her fans on their toes as to whether or not she plans on staying with her baby daddy after his cheating was brought to light while she was still pregnant with their daughter, True.
+The Keeping Up With the Kardashians star has been keeping her fans on their toes as to whether or not she plans on staying with her beau after his cheating was brought to light while she was still pregnant with their daughter, True.
 The couple stayed together after their baby girl was born and Tristan even followed Khloe back to her Calabasas home in Los Angeles where they currently reside.

 According to a recent report by Hollywood Life, an insider is claiming that not only is Khloe, 34, ready to put Tristan’s cheating past behind her, but she would “totally say yes” if he were to get down on bended knee and propose.
 However, before she does, Khloe has one condition that is non-negotiable and it has a lot to do with her current living situation.